Business as unusual for sanguine Argentines in default deja vu

-BUENOS AIRES Argentina may have defaulted on its debt for the second time in 12 years on Thursday, but the packed elegant cafes in Buenos Aires show little sign of distress and shoppers rather than protestors fill the streets.
+BUENOS AIRES, July 31 Argentina may have defaulted on its debt for the second time in 12 years on Thursday, but the packed elegant cafes in Buenos Aires show little sign of distress and shoppers rather than protestors fill the streets.

 Jose Bini, a 27-year-old Argentine entrepreneur, shrugged off the news of the default with resigned laughter, saying he was used to economic crises.
 At least this was not as bad as the 2001/02 crash in Latin America's No. 3 economy, he said.